cryptosharks131/Polis/README.md

-# Polis
+# AceD
-Shell script to install a [Polis Masternode](https://polispay.org/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [AceD Masternode](http://www.acedcoin.com/) on a Linux server running Ubuntu 16.04.
-This script will install **Polis 1.3.0**.
+This script will install **AceD v1**.
 ***

 ## Installation: